 From an expert point of view, it is necessary to open the bleeder valve to compress the caliper piston.
 It is not advisable to compress your brake caliper without bleeding.

-You should know that if you don’t open the bleeder valve, the brake fluid in the caliper will have a very high risk of getting contaminated.
-Assuming you compress the caliper piston without opening the bleeder valve, you also put the ABS sensor at a high risk of getting damaged.
-I honestly do not think that this is a chance that anyone should take.
+You should know that if you don’t open the bleeder valve, the brake fluid in the caliper is at very high risk of contamination.
+Assuming you compress the caliper piston without opening the bleeder valve, you also risk damaging the ABS sensor.
+I honestly do not think anyone should take this chance.

 Final Words

-The brake system is a very important part of your vehicle, so you need to run scheduled maintenance on your vehicle; this will reduce the risk of your vehicle’s brake system, developing any fault.
-If you are still not sure of how to push back brake piston without tool, you can get back to us at any time and be sure of a response.
+The brake system is a very important part of your vehicle, so you need to run scheduled maintenance; this will reduce the risk of faults developing.
+If you are still not sure how to push back the brake piston without a tool, you can get back to us at any time and be sure to receive a response.

 Read More: